 MIBTP recognises the need for skills training, cohort development and professional internships.
-Therefore, all students will start their degree with a programme of hands-on training from experts in both theoretical and experimental approaches to bioscience.
+Therefore, all students will start their degree with a programme of interactive training from experts in both theoretical and experimental approaches to bioscience.

-- Computer programming: to provide you with basic knowledge of the programming language R and give you the skills and tools to be less dependent on existing software.
+- Computer Programming: to provide you with basic knowledge of the programming language R and give you the skills and tools to be less dependent on existing software.

 - Statistics: to introduce you to statistical methods you will meet frequently in the biosciences, and provide you with tools to apply them yourself in R.

-- Data analysis: to allow you to apply your new programming skills to specific problems in bioinformatics and epidemiology.
+- Data Analysis: to allow you to apply your new programming skills to specific problems in bioinformatics and epidemiology.

 Students will also have free time each week for independent study.
 The computer programming and statistics modules are assessed by written tests.
 The Data Science and Applied Analysis modules are assessed by coursework.

-Professional Internship for PhD Students (PIPS):
+Professional Internship for PhD Students (PIPS)